NeuroML/Documentation/source/Userdocs/UsingNeuroMLv2AndLEMS.md

 While the {ref}`tutorials <userdocs:getting_started_neuroml>` cover many of the key points of using LEMS with NeuroML, there are some points which require further explanation:

+- {ref}`What are the conventions/best practices to follow in naming NeuroML/LEMS files/elements? <userdocs:conventions>`
 - {ref}`How are units and dimensions handled in NeuroML and LEMS? <userdocs:unitsanddimensions>`
 - {ref}`How do I use a LEMS Simulation file to specify how to execute a NeuroML model? <userdocs:lemssimulation>`
 - {ref}`How can I extend NeuroML model to include new types using LEMS? <userdocs:extending>`